 (5.a) You will submit your written assignments using Gradescope.
-But first we need to register at https://gradescope.com.using YOUR ANDREW EMAIL and entry code KKRXZG.
+But first we need to register at https://gradescope.com using YOUR ANDREW EMAIL and entry code 9V64DR.

-Written homeworks are posted on Piazza.
-In a browser, go to Piazza, and click on "Written 0 (UNGRADED)" under "Assignments".
-The folder icon in the top right corner will give you a version you can save as a PDF.
+Written homeworks are posted on Diderot.
+In a browser, go to Diderot, and click on "Written 0 (UNGRADED)" under "Written Homeworks".
+The printer icon in the top right corner will give you a version you can save as a PDF.
 Save a copy as written-test.pdf.
 You will write just your name and section number and then submit.